healthschema/healthschema.github.io/_posts/2015-08-10-quantitative-analysis-of-structured-data-on-the-web.md

 Takeaway message:
-* There  is a a correlation between publishing data in structured form and search engine ranking.
+* There  is a strong correlation between publishing data in structured form and search engine ranking.
 * If you want your web content to be discoverable, processable, and  index-able (by the search engines) you better start use structured data markup!